darafferty/rapthor/docs/source/parset.rst

         like 0.001.

     stepsigma
-        In oder to stop solving iterations when no further improvement is seen, the mean of the step reduction is compared to the standard deviation multiplied by :term:`stepsigma` factor (default = 2.0).
+        In order to stop solving iterations when no further improvement is seen, the mean of the step reduction is compared to the standard deviation multiplied by :term:`stepsigma` factor (default = 2.0).
 If mean of the step reduction is lower than this value (noise dominated), solver iterations are stopped since no possible